leifkb/redis_luamodules/README.rst

             MyModule.incr_user_count(user_id)
             '''

-    print(MyModule.get_user_count(123))
+    print(MyModule.get_user_count(123)) # prints 0
     MyModule.incr_user_count_twice(123)
-    print(MyModule.get_user_count(123))
+    print(MyModule.get_user_count(123)) # prints 2

-As you can see, Lua functions can call each other, and the syntax for calling a Lua function is the same regardless of whether you call it from Python or Lua.
+As you can see, the syntax for calling a Lua function is the same regardless of whether you call it from Python or Lua.
 Lua-to-Lua function calls are just that -- normal Lua function calls -- so they should be quite efficient, and you can refactor your Lua code into smaller functions as desired.

 ``LuaModule`` automatically creates Lua variables for the arguments defined on your Python functions.
 Note that you **must not** include a ``self`` argument;